ttpham0111/cmpe202-batman/COMMUNICATION.md

 ### Week 4
 * We have understood the area we want to focus onto, we have clearly decided our area of focus.
 Programming learning is in continuos progression.
 Later we will start with our tasks
 * We have had a communication regarding the tasks and distributed well.
 The Game development has started and every person in focusing on his target job.

+### Week 5
+* We are having communications daily to have requirement fulfilled and successfully merge the code.
+Every part is developed cleanly and updated in Git.